sedostheatre/sedos.co.uk/input/shows/2022-sedos-on-tour-choose-your-own.md

 Will you keep the story on track, derail it completely, or make us start again... the choice is yours!

 Can't make it to London Bridge, but fancy a trip to Scotland?
-Full details about the Edinburgh run can be found on the [Edinburgh Fringe website](https://tickets.edfringe.com/whats-on/choose-your-own).
+Full details about the Edinburgh run (15-27 August 2022) can be found on the [Edinburgh Fringe website](https://tickets.edfringe.com/whats-on/choose-your-own).